United Front for the Liberation of Oppressed Races

-The United Front for the Liberation of Oppressed Races (FULRO; Front unifié de lutte des races opprimées, Mặt trận Thống nhất Đấu tranh của các Sắc tộc bị Áp bức) was an organization whose objective was autonomy for various indigenous peoples and ethnic minorities in South Vietnam, including the Montagnards in the Central Highlands, the Chams in Central Vietnam, and the Khmer Krom in Southern Vietnam.
-Initially a political movement, after 1969 it evolved into a fragmented guerrilla group that carried on simultaneous insurgencies against the governments of South Vietnam under President Nguyen Van Thieu and North Vietnam of Ho Chi Minh.
-Opposed to all forms of Vietnamese rule, FULRO fought against both sides in the Vietnam War against the Soviet-aligned North (including the Vietcong) and the American-aligned South at the same time.
-FULRO's primary supporter during the 1960s and early 1970s conflict in Southeast Asia was Cambodia (under former monarch and then head of state, Prince Norodom Sihanouk), with some aid sent by the People's Republic of China during the period of the Third Indochina War.
+The United Front for the Liberation of Oppressed Races (FULRO; Front unifié de lutte des races opprimées, Mặt trận Thống nhất Đấu tranh của các Sắc tộc bị Áp bức) was a separatist political and militant organization which conducted a decades-long insurgency in Mainland Southeast Asia during the Indochina wars with the aim of achieving autonomy for various indigenous peoples and ethnic minorities in Southern Vietnam, including the Montagnards in the Central Highlands, the Chams in Central Vietnam, and the Khmer Krom in the south.
+It was opposed to all forms of Vietnamese rule.

-Fractured by nature, FULRO was a symbolic alliance of various indigenous and ethnic groups in South Vietnam formed as an armed reaction against US-backed South Vietnamese President Ngo Dinh Diem and following right-wing military junta in Saigon's policies of systemic ethnic discriminations and land deprivations.
-Its nominal leader, an ethnic Rhade Y Bham Enuol, was put into prison by Ngo Dinh Diem in September 1958.
-After 1963, Y Bham Enuol then remained exiled in Cambodia for the rest of the war, while former co-founder of the parent BAJARAKA, left-leaned Y Bih Aleo, became the Vice President of the National Liberation Front of South Vietnam (NLF) and leader of the Viet Cong's Montagnard Autonomy Movement in 1961.
-The FULRO organized two Montagnard uprisings among the ranks of US-trained local CIDGs in September 1964 and December 1965, both were violently repressed by the South Vietnamese Army (ARVN).
-After the Vietnam War ended, aided by the Pentagon and CIA Postwar Psyop, the anticommunist wing of the FULRO under former US Special Forces interpreter Y Tlur Eban renewed the movement, this time against the newly-unified Socialist Republic of Vietnam.
-Their guerilla bases moved to Cambodia after the Vietnamese invasion of Cambodia in 1979, which afterwards the FULRO strength diminished unrecoverably; by 1987, their movement died out inside refuge camps along the Thai-Cambodian border.
+Preceded by a number of separatist groups, FULRO was founded in 1964.
+Initially a political movement, after 1969 it evolved into a fragmented guerrilla group that carried on simultaneous insurgencies against both the U.S.-aligned government of South Vietnam under President Nguyen Van Thieu, and against the Soviet-aligned communist government of North Vietnam under Ho Chi Minh, in the context of the wider Vietnam War.
+FULRO's primary supporter during the 1960s and early 1970s was Cambodia under Norodom Sihanouk, with some aid sent by the People's Republic of China during the Third Indochina War.

-The movement dissolved almost three decades later in 1992, when the last group of 407 FULRO fighters and their families handed in their weapons to the United Nations peacekeepers in Cambodia.
+Fractured by nature, FULRO was a symbolic alliance of various indigenous and ethnic groups in southern Vietnam formed as an armed reaction against the ethnic discrimination and land deprivation undertaken by South Vietnamese President Ngo Dinh Diem and the following right-wing military junta in Saigon.
+FULRO's nominal leader, Y Bham Enuol, an ethnic Rhade, was put into prison by Ngo Dinh Diem in September 1958.
+Y Bham Enuol remained exiled in Cambodia after 1963 for the rest of the war, while Y Bih Aleo, the left-wing former co-founder of BAJARAKA (which preceded FULRO), became the Vice President of the National Liberation Front of South Vietnam (NLF; or "Viet Cong") and leader of the NLF's Montagnard Autonomy Movement in 1961.
+FULRO organized two Montagnard uprisings among the ranks of US-trained local Civilian Irregular Defense Groups (CIDGs), in September 1964 and December 1965, which were both violently repressed by the South Vietnamese Army (ARVN).
+After the Vietnam War ended, the Pentagon and CIA aided the anti-communist wing of FULRO, under former US Special Forces interpreter Y Tlur Eban, in renewing the movement, this time against the newly-unified Socialist Republic of Vietnam.
+Their bases moved to Cambodia after the Vietnamese invasion in 1979, after which FULRO's strength was diminished irreversibly.
+By 1987, the movement only survived in refugee camps along the Thai-Cambodian border.
+FULRO was formally dissolved in 1992, when the last group of 407 FULRO fighters and their families handed in their weapons to United Nations peacekeepers in Cambodia.